What You Need to Know – IWMS Basics

 Let’s get back to basics.

-We’ve mentioned integrated workplace management systems (IWMS) in many of our articles, but it’s about time we revisit what IWMS actually *is*.
+We’ve mentioned integrated workplace management systems (IWMS) in many of our articles, but it’s about time we revisit what IWMS actually is, and what it offers real property managers.

 This article will cover the 101 on IWMS systems but will be sure to provide some new information for those already familiar with the term.
 Read on to discover what IWMS can do for you!